Doubly random polytopes: Results

 where $q = 1- p$. \end{theorem} The restriction that $p$ be close to 1 seems to be an artifact of the proof rather than a natural phenomenon of $P_2(d, m, p)$, we include some remarks about other regimes of $p$ at the end of the article.

 We also provide a general lower bound on the expected number of facets together with a concentration inequality that is useful for constructing slender families of polytopes with some control over $c$ and $c'$.
-The lower bound holds for all values of $p$, but in particular as $p$ approaches 1 the ratio between the upper bound in Theorem \ref{upperbound} and the lower bound approaches 1.
-The lower bound we show is the following \begin{theorem} For $Q \sim P_2(d, m, p)$ with $d$ fixed and $p \in [0, 1]$, for any $\delta > 0$ with high probability the number of facets of $Q$ is at least
+The lower bound holds for all values of $p$. \begin{theorem} For $Q \sim P_2(d, m, p)$ with $d$ fixed and $p \in [0, 1]$, for any $\delta > 0$ with high probability the number of facets of $Q$ is at least

 where $q = 1 - p$ \end{theorem} Here and throughout we use ``with high probability" to mean that a property holds with probability converging to 1 as $m$ tends to infinity.
+From the bounds in Theorems \ref{upperbound} and \ref{lowerbound} we see that the closer $p$ is to 1 the more accurate the estimate on the number of facets of $Q \sim P_2(d, m, p)$.

 Lastly we consider the question of how well $Q \sim P_2(d, m, p)$ approximates the unit sphere via the Hausdorff distance.
 Observe that $P \sim P_1(d, m)$ is a polytope inscribed in the unit sphere and $P^{\circ}$ is circumscribed around the unit sphere.
 However, once we sample $Q$ as the convex hull of a sample of vertices of $P^{\circ}$, we no longer have a guarantee that $Q$ is circumscribed around the unit sphere anymore.
 Thus to understand how close $Q$ is to the sphere we have to establish how close the vertices of $Q$, which are outside the unit sphere, are to the sphere and how far we ``cut into" the sphere when we remove the vertices of $P^{\circ}$ that do not belong to the sampled vertices for $Q$.
-By considering both of these questions, we establish the following for $d$ fixed, $m$ tending to infinity, and $p$ either fixed or depending on $m$. \begin{theorem} For $d \geq 2$ fixed and $pm^{1/(d - 1)}$ tending to infinity as $m$ tends to infinity, with high probability the Hausdorff distance between $Q \sim P_2(d, m, p)$ and the unit sphere is at most
+By considering both of these questions, we establish the following for $d$ fixed, $m$ tending to infinity, and $p$ either fixed or depending on $m$.